BrentNoorda/slfsrv/README.md

 * Run the same applications from within Windows, Mac/OSX, and Linux.

 * Bundle applications into either single-file "slfsrv" files, or compile into standalone executables.
-(Note, a Mac user can create a standalone Windows executable, and vice versa).
+(Note, a Mac user can create a standalone Windows or Linux executable, and vice versa).

 * Blur the lines between what runs on the web, and what runs on the local machine. (i.e.